QubesOS/qubes-doc/developer/services/qrexec.md

 We'll need to create a service called `test.Add` with its own definition and policy file in dom0.
 Now we need to define what the service does.
 In this case, it should call our addition script.
-We define the service with another one-line file, `/etc/qubes-rpc/test.Add`:
+We define the service with a symlink at `/etc/qubes-rpc/test.Add` pointing to our server script (the script can be also placed directly in `/etc/qubes-rpc/test.Add` - make sure the file has executable bit set!):

 ```
-/usr/bin/our_test_add_server
+ln -s /usr/bin/our_test_add_server /etc/qubes-rpc/test.Add
 ```

 The administrative domain will direct traffic based on the current RPC policies.